dtrelogan/react-formstate/docs/validationWiring.md

 });
 ```

-then you could remove the validateUsername function from your form component and do this instead:
+Then you could remove the validateUsername function from your form component and do this instead:

 ```jsx
 <Input formField='username' label='Username' required validate={['noSpaces',['minLength',4]]} />
 ```

-if you only have one registered validation function to call you can use this syntax:
+If you only have one registered validation function to call you can use this syntax:

 ```jsx
 <Input formField='username' label='Username' required validate='noSpaces' />